 An Attorney or Deputy’s job is to act in the best interests of someone who no longer has the capacity to make their own decisions.
 However, if you believe the choices made are not acting in someone’s best interests, they are failing to fulfil their duties properly, or the Joint Attorneys in place are unable to work together, we are here for you.

-Our specialist Court of Protection solicitors in Essex work with you to understand your concerns, gather necessary evidence, and raise a report for the Office of the Public Guardian to investigate further.
+Our specialist Court of Protection solicitors in London and Essex work with you to understand your concerns, gather necessary evidence, and raise a report for the Office of the Public Guardian to investigate further.
 Whatever it takes, we are by your side to identify and prevent any abuse of power carried out by an Attorney or Deputy.

 Whether you want to bring safeguarding issues to the attention of legal authorities, or need guidance to defend against claims like abuse of power, we have decades of experience in the Court of Protection and can manage your legal proceedings from start to finish.